Fred Henderson

-James Frederick "Fred" Henderson (February 1867 – 18 July 1957) was an English socialist writer and journalist, and a Labour Party politician.
+James Frederick Henderson (February 1867 – 18 July 1957) was an English socialist writer and journalist, and a Labour Party politician.

 Early life

 Born in Norwich, he was the son of James Alexander Henderson, a clothier.
 He was educated at the city's Old Presbyterian School, the Belfast Mercantile Academy and Owens College, Manchester.
 He first worked as a journalist for The Star newspaper in London, where he met T. P. O'Connor, George Bernard Shaw and William Morris, and became a committed socialist.
 He corresponded with Morris from Bradford.

-In Norwich, Henderson was involved in a branch of the Socialist League there in 1886.
-In the following year he was arrested on 14 January with Charles Mowbray, and sentenced to four months imprisonment for incitement to riot after groups of unemployed workers looted food shops.
+In Norwich, Henderson was involved in a local branch of the Socialist League in 1886.
+In the following year, he was arrested on 14 January with Charles Mowbray, and sentenced to four months imprisonment for incitement to riot after groups of unemployed workers looted food shops.
 He was detained in Norwich Gaol where he was one of the last prisoners in England to be put to work on the penal treadmill.
-In August 1887 Michael McCartan put a question in the House of Commons about Henderson's July arrest by a mounted police constable, replied to by Henry Matthews.
+In August 1887, Michael McCartan put a question in the House of Commons about Henderson's July arrest by a mounted police constable, replied to by Henry Matthews.
 Cunninghame Graham also involved himself in the question.